HrnekBezucha/unregulatedpowersupply/_posts/2018-04-24-discrete-rom-7-segment-display-driver.md

 That's all good and well but wires are conducting in both directions.
 So the signal we apply will backfeed to something else.
 Damn wires!

-The system is solid it only needs a wire link that doesn't let the signal to feed back. <i>Diodes are kinda one way wires. </i>Yes!
+The system is solid it only needs a wire link that doesn't let the signal to feed back. _Diodes are kinda one way wires._ Yes!
 And honestly that's all there's to it.
-Some skilful connections and to made yourself a read-only memory - a <i>diode matrix.</i>
+Some skilful connections and to made yourself a read-only memory - a _diode matrix._

 Bare in mind the voltage drop of the particular kind of diode you're using if you want to go down this path with me.
 Transistors are your pals, because pulling the signal high when active will ensure the output is strong enough to drive other things.
 Say, LEDs or GPIOs of your favourite micro.